You need the best OBD2 scanner to be able to scan your vehicles for problems and keep them well-maintained.

 Most reliable manufacturers offer yearly updates to ensure the scanner continues to work with newer models.
 However, updates can also often be costly so pay attention to this factor as well.

-Some scan tools come with free lifetime updates while some offer free updates for the first few years only.
+Some OBDII scan tools come with free lifetime updates while some offer free updates for the first few years only.

 Other than this, ensure the process is easier.
 Most scan tools require the internet to update but some can be very complicated.